Our Story

 Our tribute to Bindi was first published on our Facebook Page back on July 4, 2013.

-Eight months had passed, Bobby was not coping on his own and we were still processing the loss of our brave Bindi girl.
-After much considered thought, it was time to expand the family.
+Time had passed, and Bobby was still lost and unsure of the world; he was not doing very well on his own, so it was time to expand the family.
 The universe would send us a majestic maniac disguised as a kung-fu Panda bear.
 Her name was Bonnie Boo.

 It took no time for Bonnie to create a race track around the shed, redecorate the garden and dig potholes big enough to park your car in.
-She also perfected her shoplifting skills as 3IC (third-in-charge) of the Leura Doggie Store.
+She also perfected her shoplifting skills as 3IC (third-in-command) at work.
 Bobby tried his best to teach Bonnie some of the rules Bindi passed on, but in the end, he decided to join in the fun.
 They became true partners in life and crime, a fluffball version of Bonnie and Clyde.

 We still remember the night we were abruptly awoken, it was the middle of the night.
 Had we just experienced a small earthquake?
 No, it was the beginning of doggo Wrestlemania, the first of many more to come.
-Bobby’s cheeky smile, confidence and happiness returned along with the daily walks and doggo day trips to the big city, south and central coast.
+Bobby’s cheeky smile, confidence, and happiness returned along with the daily walks and doggo day trips to the big city, the south, and the central coast.

-Bonnie would soon outgrow Bob in size and strength, but she was always so gentle with her brother, letting him win the wrestle and take the lead.
+Bonnie would soon outgrow Bob in size and strength, but she was always gentle with her brother, letting him win the wrestling match and take the lead.
 She became the saviour of his soul and his fiercest protector.
 Nothing would dare mess with Bobby when accompanied by his Berner bodyguard.
 Although she was friendly with the outside world, Bonnie only had eyes for her family.

 Often forgetting she was the size of a small horse, one of her favourite activities involved jumping up on the lounge, backing you into the corner and resting her total body weight across you.
 Your body would go numb, but you would not move a muscle.
 Snoring like a bear, she made you feel still and safe.
 Her love and affection touched our souls in the most extraordinary way.